Mageswaran1989/dhira/README.md

 #update your submodule --remote fetches new commits in the submodules
 # and updates the working tree to the commit described by the branch
+# pull all changes for the submodules
 git submodule update --remote
+ ---or---
+# pull all changes in the repo including changes in the submodules
+git pull --recurse-submodules

 # update submodule in the master branch
 # skip this if you use --recurse-submodules